mc-wiki/minecraft-mod-heywiki/README.md

     {
       // The URL pattern for articles. %s will be replaced with the query "article_url": "https://minecraft.wiki/?search=%s",
-      // If the wiki is a MediaWiki wiki, the API URL "mw_api_url": "https://ja.minecraft.wiki/api.php",
+      // (Optional) If the wiki is a MediaWiki wiki, the API URL "mw_api_url": "https://ja.minecraft.wiki/api.php",
-      // The page name for the random article "random_article": "Special:RandomRootPage/Main",
+      // (Optional) The page name for the random article "random_article": "Special:RandomRootPage/Main",
+      // (Optional) How Hey Wiki should fetch excerpts from the wiki.
+Either "text_extracts" or "none".
+      // "text_extracts" only works for MediaWiki sites with the TextExtracts extension installed.
+You can check this by visiting Special:Version on the wiki.
+      "excerpt": "text_extracts",
       "language": {
         // The language code of the wiki "wiki_language": "en",